An international study demonstrates that playing improves well-being, creativity, and social connection.

 Video games also strengthen the mind and social relationships

-- The study doesn’t just focus on the emotional aspect: 70% of players consider that video games stimulate their creativity, 67% believe that they improve their problem-solving ability, and 57% highlight their role in critical thinking.
+- The study doesn’t just focus on the emotional aspect: 70% of players consider that video games stimulate their creativity, 67% believe they improve their problem-solving skills, and 57% highlight their role in critical thinking.

 - Additionally, 61% of participants claim that playing helps them create new social connections, especially in cooperative or multiplayer environments.
-As for the most beneficial genres, puzzle games (51%) stand out, followed by action games (35%) and skill-based or chance-based titles (33%).
+As for the most beneficial genres, puzzles (51%) stand out, followed by action games (35%) and skill-based or chance-based titles (33%).

 More and more studies support this positive view of video games as a wellness tool.
 And although there’s no magic formula to eliminate stress, it seems that turning on the console and enjoying a game can be one of the most effective antidotes.